-Twenty-two structures identified on the Seaside Munitions Response Area (MRA) will need to be demolished to accommodate the additional munitions and explosives of concern (MEC) remediation activities.
-A variety of structures exist within the Seaside MRA that existed to support range activities.
-A listing of the existing structures on the Seaside MRA as found in the Army's buildings and structures database is found in Table C-1.1.
-The United States Department of the Army (Army) performed preliminary asbestos surveys in 1993 and identified the presence of asbestos-containing materials (ACM) in some of the structures.
-However, the Army's survey is not in compliance with current National Emission Standards for Hazardous Air Pollutants (NESHAP) demolition requirements and additional building characterization will be required prior to demolition activities.
+The Army performed preliminary asbestos surveys in 1993 and identified the presence of asbestos-containing materials (ACM) in some of the structures.
+However, the Army's survey was not in compliance with current National Emission Standards for Hazardous Air Pollutants (NESHAP) demolition requirements and additional building characterization will be required prior to demolition activities.
 A description of the pre-demolition sampling program, demolition activities, and post-demolition clearance criteria is presented in the scope of work section found below.